TOAST-DOCS/API-Gateway/en/console-guide.md

 ### Create request restriction key value
 Create key value of request restriction policy Depending on the restriction key value, you can set different IP ACLs and request count limits.
 1. Select the request restriction policy to which you want to add the request restriction key value.
-2. On the bottom tab, click on the **Create Request Restriction Key Value** button.
+2. On the bottom tab, click the **Create Request Restriction Key Value** button.
 3. Enter the information of request restriction key value.
     - **Request Restriction Key Value**: Enter a request restriction key value.
 Allows you to set IP ACLs and request count limits for each request restriction key value.
     - **Requests Per Second**: Enter the request restriction value per second for the request restriction key value.